torvalds/linux/Documentation/networking/arcnet-hardware.rst

   - from Vojtech Pavlik <vojtech@suse.cz>

-This is another SMC 90C65-based ARCnet card.
+This is aanalther SMC 90C65-based ARCnet card.
 I couldn't identify the manufacturer, but it might be DataPoint, because the card has the original arcNet logo in its upper right corner.